EnviroDIY/ModularSensors/README.md

 AtMega644p - Should be fully functional, but untested.

-AtSAM3x8e (Arduino Due) - Completely untested, but may work.
+AtSAM3x8e (Arduino Due) - Completely untested, but will probably work once support for the AtSAM21D is worked out.

 AtSAM21D (Arduino Zero, Adafruit Feather M0, Sodaq Autonomo) - Not yet fully supported, but support is planned.

-ESP8266/ESP32 - Supported only as a communications module with the default AT command firmware.
-Not supported as an independent controller
+ESP8266/ESP32 - Supported only as a communications module with the default AT command firmware, not supported as an independent controller

 ATtiny - Unsupported

 Teensy 2.x/3.x - Unsupported

-STM32F2 - Unsupported
+STM32 - Unsupported